Health Maintenance Organizations

 HMO Report Cards

-The Texas Office of Public Insurance Counsel (OPIC) issues two annual reports that compare and evaluate HMOs in Texas:
+The Texas Office of Public Insurance Counsel issues two annual reports that compare and evaluate HMOs in Texas:

-- Comparing Texas HMOs includes results of a survey asking members to rate their plans, the quality of care they receive, and their doctors.
+- Comparing Texas HMOs includes results of a survey asking members to rate their HMOs, the quality of care they receive, and their doctors.
 This report also provides the number of customer and doctor complaints against HMOs.

-For more information, call OPIC at 512-322-4143 or visit its website at www.opic.state.tx.us.
+For more information about OPIC, call 512-322-4143 or visit www.opic.texas.gov.

 Denial of Services, Treatments, or Medications

-For questions or more information about IROs, call TDI's Managed Care Quality Assurance Office at 1-866-554-4926 or 512-322-4266 in Austin.
+Not all health plans are required to participate in the IRO review process.
+For questions or more information about IROs, call TDI's Managed Care Quality Assurance Office at 1-866-554-4926 or visit www.tdi.texas.gov/wc/wcnet/index.html.

 Your Rights in an HMO

-- allow referrals to out-of-network doctors and hospitals when medically necessary services aren't available within the network
+- allow referrals to out-of-network doctors and hospitals when medically necessary services aren't available within the network,

-- pay for emergency care if not getting immediate medical care could place your health - or the health of your unborn child if you're pregnant - in serious jeopardy.
+- pay for emergency care if not getting immediate medical care could place your health - or the health of your unborn child if you're pregnant - in jeopardy.
 If you get emergency treatment at a hospital outside the HMO’s network, you may be transferred to a network doctor or hospital after your condition is stabilized.

 Filing a Complaint

-For More Information or Assistance
+For More Information or Help

-For answers to general insurance questions, for information about filing an insurance-related complaint, or to report suspected insurance fraud, call the Consumer Help Line at 1-800-252-3439 or 512-463-6515 in Austin between 8 a.m. and 5 p.m., Central time, Monday-Friday, or visit our website at www.tdi.texas.gov.
+For answers to general HMO or insurance questions, for information about filing an insurance-related complaint, or to report suspected insurance fraud, call the Consumer Help Line at 1-800-252-3439 between 8 a.m. and 5 p.m., Central time, Monday-Friday, or visit our website at www.tdi.texas.gov.

 The information in this publication is current as of the revision date.
 Changes in laws and agency administrative rules made after the revision date may affect the content.
 View current information on our website.
 TDI distributes this publication for educational purposes only.
 This publication is not an endorsement by TDI of any service, product, or company.

-For more information contact:
+For more information, contact: